haiko-xyz/solver/README.md

 4. Max delta: the delta (or offset) applied to bid and ask prices to correct for inventory skew
 5. Max skew: the maximum portfolio skew of the market, above which swaps will be rejected

-As with strategies, LPs can deposit to Solvers to have their liquidity automatically managed.
+Max skew is a new parameter that did not exist in the Replicating Strategy.
+It is a hard cap applied to the skew of the pool, above which swaps are rejected.
+This explicitly prevents the pool from becoming overly imbalanced.

-Solvers currently support two market types: (1) Private Markets, which offer more granular control, and (2) Public Markets, which are open to 3rd party depositors and track ERC20 vault tokens for composability.
+In addition, Solvers now support two market types: (1) Private Markets, a new market type which offer more granular control for a single depositor, and (2) Public Markets, which are open to 3rd party depositors and track ERC20 vault tokens for composability.

 ### Reversion Solver ([`reversion`](./packages/reversion/))